 - TAs must deliver all undergraduate marked work, mid-term tests, assignments and final exams IN PERSON to the instructor.

-- Instructors keep marked work not picked up by students for one year or deliver it to the appropriate department front office to be held; not including final exams, (see #3 below).
+- Instructors keep marked work not picked up by students for one year or deliver it to the Undergraduate Administrator if the instructor is contractually employed or those arrangements have been made.

 - “Campus mail must not be used to transport students’ completed exams, graded or otherwise” (FAS/RO).
 Marked work and final exams MUST NOT be sent by Canada Post, campus mail or courier, or scanned/emailed under any circumstances.